-Should you or the other parent be assessed to be child support at an amount that you consider unreasonable, a change of assessment may be able to be sought through the child support Agency internal review system.
-The Change of Assessment Form is available by the child support Agency website.
+Should you or the other parent be assessed to be child support at an amount that you consider unreasonable, a change of assessment may be able to be sought through the Child Support Agency internal review system.
+The Child Support Change of Assessment Form is available by the Child Support Agency website.

 For a change of assessment to be considered, at least one of the following must be demonstrated:

 - The significant costs borne by you to spend time or communicate with the child significantly reduces your ability to pay child support

 Costs such as travel, accommodation and phone calls will be included but such costs must equate to more than 5% of your income.
 If, however, you spend more than 52 nights per year with the child, you will only be permitted costs of travel.
 Costs such as entertainment food or clothing are not included.
 Receipts evidencing expenditure will be required.